What is music therapy?

 - Musical entrainment (matching movement with the rhythm of the music).

 A music therapist also takes part in treatment planning and the ongoing evaluation and follow-up care of the patient.

 What are some of the effects of music?

-It can provide a wide continuum of possible outcomes such as:
+Music therapy can provide a wide range of possible outcomes, such as:

 - Anxiety reduction

 - Reduction of blood pressure, heart rate, and/or muscle tension